webintelligence/djwhitegunipgheroku/README.md

 **Prerequisite** Install [Docker](https://www.docker.com)

 After cloning this repository, explore the directory structure, and file contents.
 The two hidden files (.env, and .db_env) contains the environment variables which are  utilized in building and deploying the docker container.
-At the very least, makesure to change the Django SECRET_KEY, and database password (SQL_PASSWORD, POSTGRES_PASSWORD), and keep these files out of your version control (e.g. by updating these filenames in .gitignore)
+At the very least, make sure to change the Django SECRET_KEY, and database password (SQL_PASSWORD, POSTGRES_PASSWORD), and keep these files out of your version control (e.g. by updating these filenames in .gitignore)

 Execute the following shell scripts in the main repo directory to build and run the containerized django web application.